 If your non-filing spouse has significant income, it could mean you don't qualify for Chapter 7 bankruptcy.
 However, you may be able to counteract your spouse's high income by using the marital adjustment deduction.

-However, in Part IV of the means test, you can deduct any amounts that your non-filing spouse uses to pay for personal expenses that are separate from household expenses.
+However, in Part 1 of the means test, you can deduct any amounts that your non-filing spouse uses to pay for personal expenses that are separate from household expenses.
 These expenses are called marital deduction expenses.

 As a result of claiming the deduction, the amount of your spouse's income that is used in the means test is reduced to just that portion that is actually used to contribute to paying the household expenses.